Ben Sandberg

 New York + 1.212.326.3681

-Ben Sandberg represents debtors and creditors in various restructuring and reorganization matters, including chapter 11 cases and out-of-court restructurings.
+Ben Sandberg represents debtors, creditors, and strategic acquirers in complex restructuring and reorganization matters, including chapter 11 cases, out-of-court restructurings, liability management exercises, bankruptcy litigation, and section 363 asset sales.

-Ben also maintains an active pro bono practice in the areas of immigration and family law.
+Ben maintains an active pro bono practice, with a focus on immigration and family law matters.

 Expérience